Lasers and Intense Pulsed Light (IPL) sources used for cosmetic purposes

 - equipment malfunction.

-Before undergoing treatment, you should ask the operator what kind of training and experience they have had.
+Before undergoing treatment, you should ask the service provider what kind of training and experience they have had.
 If your treatment is not being performed by a doctor, in some instances, it is recommended that you consider seeing a general practitioner or dermatologist before having IPL or laser treatment.
 You should seek medical advice if you:

 - are pregnant